kevin-tofu/fluxfem/docs/source/tutorial_hyper_elasticity.rst

 FluxFEM provides a nonlinear analysis wrapper and a Newton loop.
 The residual can be expressed as a weak-form function (conceptually), and then assembled per element.
-The simplified script uses the built-in ``ff.neo_hookean_residual_form`` internally, but the weak-form mapping looks like this:
+The simplified script uses the built-in ``ff.neo_hookean_residual_form`` internally, but the weak-form mapping looks like this (PK2 form):

 .. code-block:: python